jaiganesh2108/JEC_STAFF_APP/README.md

 Login page:
 ![Screenshot](WhatsApp Image 2025-03-08 at 13.39.19_95815a43.jpg)

+it is for attendance management application with also for assignment management ,event notification , ect...

 ## Getting Started

 This project is a starting point for a Flutter application.